steenk/tripledollar/README.md

     document.body.appendChild(butt);
 ```

-The function that recieves the event, always gets the event object as an argument.
+The function that receives the event always gets the event object as an argument.
 That can be used to find out which element the event came from.
 Sometimes you want to send more arguments with the event, and you can do that with the __evt__ function.

 ```javascript
     var func = function (evt, msg) {